DIY Guide to Preserving Food at Home

 Storing food from your garden or local farmer’s market is a great way to have healthy, mostly preservative free food for your family.
-And many times it cost a whole lot less than buying it in the store.
 Here are the most popular DIY methods of preserving food at home with links to some great sites with detailed how to’s.

 Because canning requires special equipment, freezing is a popular alternative especially if you have the space.
 You can freeze just about anything but save your freezer space for meats, fruits and leftovers.
 Unless you’ve got a bumper crop, frozen veggies are plentiful and cheap at the grocery store year round.
 Download this freezing chart